 We currently have no product candidates approved for sale and may never be able to develop marketable product candidates.
-Our business depends heavily on the successful development, regulatory approval and commercialization of our current or future product candidates, including our IRAK4, IRAKIMiD, and STAT3 programs.
+Our business depends heavily on the successful development, regulatory approval and commercialization of our current or future product candidates, including our IRAK4, IRAKIMID, STAT3 and MDM2 programs.
 The preclinical studies and clinical trials of our current or future product candidates are, and the manufacturing and marketing of our current or future product candidates will be, subject to extensive and rigorous review and regulation by numerous government authorities in the U.S. and in other countries where we intend to test or, if approved, market any of our current or future product candidates.
 Before obtaining regulatory approvals for the commercial sale of any of our current or future product candidates, we must demonstrate through preclinical studies and clinical trials that each product candidate is safe and effective for use in each target indication.
 Drug development is a long, expensive and uncertain process, and delay or failure can occur at any stage of any of our preclinical studies and clinical trials.
 This process can take many years and may include post-marketing studies and surveillance, which will require the expenditure of substantial resources.
 Of the large number of drugs in development in the U.S., only a small percentage will successfully complete the FDA regulatory approval process and will be commercialized, with similarly low rates of success for drugs in development in the European Union obtaining regulatory approval from the European Medicines Agency, or EMA.
 Accordingly, even if we are able to obtain the requisite financing to continue to fund our development and preclinical studies and clinical trials, we cannot assure you that any of our current or future product candidates will be successfully developed or commercialized.
 For example, in December 2020, we submitted an IND application for KT-474 to initiate a first-in-human Phase 1 randomized, double-blind, placebo-controlled clinical trial in healthy volunteers and patients with hidradenitis suppurativa (HS) or atopic dermatitis (AD).
 The program was initially placed on partial clinical hold regarding the multiple ascending dose (MAD) portion of the Phase 1 trial, pending FDA review of the interim data in healthy volunteers from the SAD portion of the trial.
 In June 2021, the FDA lifted the partial clinical hold on the MAD portion of the Phase 1 trial of KT-474 following review of interim SAD results.
 As a result, in July 2021, we initiated enrollment in the MAD portion of the Phase 1 trial of KT-474, including healthy volunteers.
-A subsequent cohort is expected to include HS and AD patients.
+We completed dose escalation in the SAD and MAD portions of this Phase 1 trial in December 2021.
+We completed a single dose, food-effect cohort to establish the dose for the patient cohort, or Part C, of the KT-474 Phase 1 trial.
+Part C has commenced dosing and includes HS and AD patients.